Ice tank (St. John's)

 Research facility highlights

-With a usable ice sheet of 76 x 12 m, the ice tank is one of the largest facilities of this type in the world.
+With a usable ice sheet of 76 x 12 m, the ice tank in St. John's is one of the largest facilities of this type in the world.
 With temperatures ranging down to -25 °C, this indoor, refrigerated tow-tank facility stimulates realistic Arctic and northern marine conditions with the ability to grow ice 2.5 mm an hour to a maximum thickness of 200 mm.
 All types of full-scale ice conditions can be modelled from grey ice to multi-year ice as well as level ice, drifting pack ice, columnar ice, ice ridges, glacial and multiyear ice, bergy bits and growlers, among others.
 The NRC has widely validated expertise in recreating the material properties of sea ice at model scale which is crucial to the evaluation of vessel and structure performance in ice conditions.

 Model testing in the ice tank